mankyKitty/cautious-sniffle/README.md

     -- Send a click to the button element
   _ <- WD.elementClick button

   -- As per the playground exercise, check that the button has the input text as the new value.
-  _ <- propEq button "innerHTML" textInputValue "button value mismatch"
+  -- Retrieve the specified property from the given element. p <- WD.getElementProperty button "innerHTML"
+  -- Check if the value of that property matches our expectations. unless (WD.getSuccessValue p == textInputValue) $ error "Button text value incorrect"

     -- Close our session
   void $ WD.deleteSession sessClient